decentraland/adr/RFC/RFC-11-hosted-preview-service.md

 #### Realm

-In order to run, the Client needs to connect to a BFF.
-In this case, the Preview Content Server will act as BFF implementing the endpoint `/about` documented in [RFC-10](https://github.com/decentraland/adr/blob/main/RFC/RFC-10-realm-description.md).
+In order to run, the Client needs to connect to a Realm.
+In this case, the Preview Content Server will act as Realm implementing the endpoint `/about` documented in [RFC-10](/rfc/RFC-10).

 This way the Client will load: